Unqualified-Developers/Lottery/README.md

 ## Build & Run
 **We advise you to use `Visual Studio` to build the project.**

-If you only want to `use` it, please go to the [Release Page](https://github.com/Unqualified-Developers/Lottery/releases) or use the direct links below.
+If you only want to `use` it, please go to the [Release Page](https://github.com/Unqualified-Developers/Lottery/releases) or use the [Direct Download Links](https://github.com/Unqualified-Developers/Lottery/blob/main/README.md#downloads) below.
 The latest release is `v1.0.0.2`.

 ### Downloads